India’s manufacturing sector output accelerated to the strongest growth rate in three months during July.

 The PMI ranges between 0 and 100, with a reading above 50 indicating an overall increase compared to the previous month.

-Besides, the latest reading pointed to renewed stream of new orders, exports, quantity of purchases and input stocks.
+The latest reading also pointed to renewed stream of new orders, exports, quantity of purchases, and input stocks.

 However, there was softer but still sharp increase in input costs.

 The report pointed out that factory orders rose amid reports of improved demand and the easing of some local Covid-19 restrictions.